digital-ai/release-integration-sdk-workshop/part-1/lab-3-oidc-setup.md

 Open the **k9s** utility and see if the pods are starting.

+XXX MOVE K9s hint into lab-1 or lab-2

-When everything has restarted, log out as `admin`.
-You should now be redirected to the Digital.ai Platform log in screen.
+When everything has restarted, go to RELEASE URL.

-Use the following credentials, the same as you used to log in to Digital.ai Platform.
+You should be logged in through SSO as `admin-devops-demo.digital.ai`, the same user as you used to log in to Digital.ai Platform!

+If not, reuse the following credentials:

 * **Username:** `admin-devops-demo.digital.ai`
 * **Password:** _ask in workshop_